top of page

 In addition to DNA testing, our dogs' eyes are tested at the University of Georgia Veterinary Teaching Hospital according to The Orthopedic Foundation for Animals (OFA) standards by Ophthalmologist Dr. Katheryn Diehl.
 Eye Certification (CAER, registered with OFA) screens dogs for the presence of heritable eye disease.
 Most eye diseases are thought to be genetic, but the specifics of many diseases have not been identified to date.
 Screening breeding dogs decreases the risk of heritable eye disease being transmitted to puppies.
 We test our dogs for hip dysplasia when they reach two years of age.
 Hip Dysplasia Finals (OFA, PennHIP, BVA, SV, FCI) is a complex condition involving genetic and environmental factors that can cause varying degrees of pain and loss of function in the affected joint.
 No genetic test is available to date.
 Therefore, the recommended screening test is X-rays.
 Definitive reports include OFA radiographs taken after two years of age.
 "Breeders can effectively prevent hereditary hip dysplasia by thoroughly screening their breeding dogs for the disease.
 The Orthopedic Foundation for Animals (OFA) health testing is highly reliable.
 It enables breeders to assess their dogs' hip condition accurately, ensuring that only dogs with normal grade or higher hip joints are chosen for breeding.” - American Kennel Club.

-• What is the difference between the American Kennel Club and the American Stock Dog Registry?
+• What is the difference between the American Kennel Club (AKC) and the American Stock Dog Registry (ASDR)?

 AKC dogs are registered as Miniature American Shepherds, while ASDR dogs are registered as Miniature Australian Shepherds.